Letian-Wang/Server-Policy/README.md

                 When the slot is green, you can append your name in the sheet and do some light jobs on the server.
 But high-intensity work is not recomended.
                 When the slot is red, you're not recommended to use the server at the same time. you can schedule a late time or coordinate with the current user if you're in hurry.

-### 2. The command to ssh into the server:
+### 2. Remote control of the server:
-            '''
+         The command to ssh into the server: ssh {user_account}@{host_ip_address} -p{port_num}
-            ssh {user_account}@host_ip_address -p{port_num}
+         Currently, you can use:
-            '''
+            ssh {user_account}@0.tcp.ngrok.io -p12783
          If you cannont log in, it is highly possible that the port_num is changed.
-Check the update in the "server" channel on slack
+Check and ask for the update in the "server" channel on slack

            (TODO: server channel)